 How will you minimise any strain on the NHS as a result of fertility treatment?

-It is very important to us to reopen our clinics without adding to the strain currently faced by our wonderful NHS.
+It is very important to us that we give treatment without adding to the strain currently faced by our wonderful NHS.
 During fertility treatment, one common side-effect of stimulation medication is a condition called ovarian hyperstimulation syndrome (OHSS), which, in a very small number of cases (fewer than 2 in every 100 patients), can result in patients being admitted to hospital for observations and, occasionally, treatment.
 Much less often, fertility patients could also be admitted to hospital because they have an infection after egg collection or because of an ectopic pregnancy.